nplrkn/alsoran/plan.md

 # Backlog

 ## TO DO
-- Start callback server on worker and drive NG Setup from it
+- Create callback client on coordinator
-- Create callback client on coordinator and drive NG Setup from it
+- Drive NG Setup from callback server
+- Drive RAN configuration update from coordinator
 - (blocked on NGAP encode) start worker 2 passing node controller address:port and have it send a RAN configuration update
 - then do the F1 side of things
 - improve integration test logging so it is possible to see what thread is doing what